tradingstrategy-ai/docs/source/glossary.rst

         - :term:`quote token`

-    Best trading algorithm
+    Best trading strategy

-        The best trading algorithm in the world is one that makes most profit, or :term:`alpha`.
+        The best trading strategy is one that makes most excessive profit, or :term:`alpha`, for the least risk.

-        Depending on the the market situation and available :term:`trading pairs <trading pair>`, the best trading algorithm can vary day by day, or depending whether the markets are in :term:`bull market` or :term:`bear market`.
+        Depending on the the market situation and available :term:`trading pairs <trading pair>`, the current best trading strategy can vary day by day, or depending whether the markets are in :term:`bull market` or :term:`bear market`.
+Also, depending on the trader risk apetitve

-        See :term:`trading strategy` term
-        to get an overall summary of different available trading algorithms.

-        A trading algoritmn can generally yield 5% - 300% yearly profit depending on the amount of deployed capital and the market size.
-The goal is to beat :term:`risk-free rate`.
+        A trading algorithm can generally yield 5% - 300% yearly profit depending on the amount of deployed capital and the market size.
+The goal is to beat :term:`risk-free rate`, with :term:`risk-adjusted returns` having profits enough to cover any :term:`volatility` or other risk taken.

+        In :term:`quantitative finance`, different trading strategies can be objectively compared based on their performance metrics.
-        The usual ways to rank :term:`trading algorithms <trading algorithm>` include
+        Some usual ways to :term:`benchmark` include:

-        - :term:`Cumulative profit`
+        - :term:`Cumulative profit` or :term:`Compound Annual Growth Rate (CAGR)`

-        - :term:`Risk-adjusted return`
+        - :term:`Risk-adjusted return`, like :term:`Sharpe` and :term:`Sortino` ratios

         See also

         - :term:`Alpha`

+        - :term:`Risk-adjusted return`

         - :term:`Profitability`

         - :term:`Trading strategy`

+        - :term:`Benchmark`

+        - :term:`Buy and hold`

         - :term:`Trading algorithm`

         - :term:`Algorithmic trading`

         - :term:`Quantitative analysis`

-        - :term:`Quantstats`

     Risk-adjusted return